 During the 1930s, Savage was best known as a teacher in Harlem, first with her own Savage Studio for Arts and Crafts, then as a founder of the Harlem Artists Guild, and subsequently as the director of the Harlem Community Art Center.
 A number of now-famous artists studied with her.
 In 1937 she was commissioned by the World’s Fair, as one of only four women artists and as the only Black artist, to create a sculpture.
 Upon learning in 1938 that her friend James Weldon Johnson had died in an automobile accident, she determined to honor him and the anthem based upon his most famous poem by creating Lift Every Voice and Sing, also known as The Harp.

 Following the Cummer exhibition, Glenn Weiss, Jacksonville artist and curator who had managed the Public Art Program for Times Square in New York City, proposed that Jacksonville should honor Savage by making a copy of The Harp to be placed in “Lift Ev’ry Voice and Sing” Park in La Villa, dedicated to the legacy of the Johnson brothers in 2015.
-The public still awaits this monument.
+The park is now under development; read more here.